 E-cigarettes only serve a health benefit as a tool to reduce harm in those who are looking to quit smoking traditional cigarettes.
 However, they will only damage the health of people who do not smoke, so they are not a “safe alternative” to cigarettes for non-smokers.

 Both would expose an individual to harmful chemicals.

 A person would chew a smokeless tobaccos are chewed or place it in the nose.
 They contain nicotine and a range of other known carcinogens.
 According to the American Cancer Society, smokeless tobaccos are

 Snus, sometimes called Swedish tobacco, is a moist powder form of tobacco.
 The user can suck on or chew the tobacco.
 Unlike chewing tobacco, people swallow it instead of spitting it out.
 According to the American Cancer Society, Snus may contain less nicotine than other types of moist tobacco types.

-However, as a form of tobacco, it contains a variety of chemicals that may be carcinogenic.
+However, as a form of tobacco, it contains a variety of chemicals that